CirkitDesign/cirkit-designer-docs/docs/custom-simulation-parts/component-ui/overview.md

 1. Define the visual structure and user interaction triggers in **HTML**.
 2. Implement the interactive behaviors and state synchronization logic in **TypeScript**.
-3. The TypeScript logic uses provided APIs (`simulationState` and `simulationAPI`) to manage dynamic component behaviors.
+3. The TypeScript logic uses provided APIs (`simulation.runtimeState` and `simulation.api`) to manage dynamic component behaviors.

 This approach allows powerful, customizable, and interactive components tailored to your simulation needs.